Stock market today: AI stocks leap as interest-rate worries hold back the rest of Wall Street

 Concern has grown that Wall Street’s frenzy around the potential for AI has created a bubble where prices have soared too high and expectations have grown too tough.
 But the continued skyrocketing growth for Nvidia, which has become one of Wall Street’s most influential stocks, helped lift others only further.

-Super Micro Computer, which sells server and storage systems used in AI and other computing, rose 4.4%.
+Super Micro Computer, which sells server and storage systems used in AI and other computing, rose 3.1% to bring its gain for the year so far to nearly 217%.

-But the majority of stocks were falling on Wall Street as pressure weighed on them from rising yields in the bond market.
-Reports suggesting the U.S. economy remains strong forced traders to rethink bets about when the Federal Reserve could offer financial markets relief by lowering interest rates.
+But the majority of stocks fell on Wall Street as pressure increased from yields in the bond market.
+Reports suggesting the U.S. economy remains strong forced traders to rethink bets about when the Federal Reserve could offer relief to financial markets by lowering interest rates.

 The Fed is trying to pull off the difficult feat of slowing the economy enough through high rates to get inflation fully under control but not so much that it forces a painful recession.
 It's been holding its main interest rate at the highest level in more than two decades to do so, and Wall Street is itching for some easing.

 Hopes are still high for at least one cut to rates this year.
-But traders pulled some back some of those bets after a preliminary report on Thursday suggested growth in U.S. business activity is running at its fastest level in more than two years.
+But traders pulled some back on those bets after a preliminary report on Thursday suggested growth in U.S. business activity is running at its fastest rate in more than two years.
 The report from S&P Global said growth improved for businesses not only in the services sector but also in beaten-down manufacturing.

 A separate report, meanwhile, showed the U.S. job market remains solid despite high interest rates.
 Fewer workers applied for unemployment benefits last week than economists expected, an indication that layoffs remain relatively low.

-Treasury yields had been close to flat following the joblessness report, but they turned higher immediately after the report on business activity.
+Treasury yields had been close to flat following the joblessness report but turned higher immediately after the report on business activity, which also suggested selling prices remain stubbornly high.

+"What’s interesting is that the main inflationary impetus is now coming from manufacturing rather than services, meaning rates of inflation for costs and selling prices are now somewhat elevated by pre-pandemic standards in both sectors to suggest that the final mile down to the Fed’s 2% target still seems elusive,” according to Chris Williamson, chief business economist at S&P Global Market Intelligence.

-The yield on the 10-year Treasury rose to 4.49% from 4.43% late Wednesday.
-The two-year yield, which more closely tracks expectations for action by the Federal Reserve, climbed to 4.94% from 4.87%.
+The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, rose to 4.48% from 4.43% late Wednesday.
+The two-year yield, which more closely tracks expectations for action by the Federal Reserve, climbed to 4.93% from 4.87%.

-High interest rates have made everything from credit-card payments to auto loans more expensive.
-Tougher mortgage rates have also hurt, and a report on Thursday showed sales of new homes weakened by more last month than economists expected.

-Utility and real-estate stocks were also falling sharply.
-When interest rates are high, bonds are paying more in interest.
-That can peel away some investors who would normally gravitate to utilities and real-estate investment trusts because of their high dividends.

-American Water Works fell 3%, and Alexandria Real Estate Equities sank 2.7%.

-Live Nation Entertainment sank 4.9% after the Justice Department accused it and its Ticketmaster business of running an illegal monopoly over live events in the country.
+One of Wall Street's sharpest drops came Live Nation Entertainment, which sank 6.6% after the Justice Department accused it and its Ticketmaster business of running an illegal monopoly over live events in the country.

+Utility stocks also fell sharply.
+When interest rates are high, bonds pay more in interest and can peel away income-seeking investors who would otherwise buy utilities for their high dividends.
+American Water Works sank 2.9%.

 In stock markets abroad indexes were mixed across Europe and Asia.
 Japan’s Nikkei 225 rose 1.3% in part on strength for semiconductor-related companies following Nvidia’s powerful profit report.
 Indexes fell 1.7% Hong Kong and 1.3% in Shanghai amid questions about whether a fresh flurry of policies to help China’s troubled property sector will suffice to end the industry’s crisis.